 What, did you women think that you were the only ones at risk when you are travelling the world?
 Did you think being a solo female backpacker somehow automatically made you more at risk of becoming the victim of a crime or falling foul of some unexpected disaster?

 Did you think it was somehow easier and safer for men to travel solely because of that magical appendage between our legs?
 Sorry ladies, it doesn’t work that way.

-The title solo MALE backpacker sounds strange, I grant you, because generally men do not need to create a gender specific identity in order to make ourselves feel empowered or inspirational, but that does not mean men are exempt from the worry or fear of something happening on the road, and men are certainly not automatically safe.
+The title solo MALE backpacker sounds strange, I grant you, because generally men do not need to create a gender specific identity in order to make ourselves feel empowered or inspired, and society in general does not single them out as a separate group that needs protecting too.
+Men are just expected to get on with it.
+But that does not mean men are exempt from the worry or fear of something happening on the road, and men are certainly not automatically safe.